AndrejOrsula/omtp_course/ros2_differences.md

 ```
 and including both directories in the `CMake` installation.

-Although conversion of the *ROS 1* package to *ROS 2* is straight-forward, we have experienced the following issues with spawning *URDF* models in *Gazebo*.
+Although conversion of the ROS 1 package to ROS 2 is straight-forward, we have experienced the following issues with spawning *URDF* models in Gazebo.

 ### Package path substitution
 The *URDF* description files do not seem to work out of the box.
 One of the problems is attributed to the local package path specifiers in `.xacro` files, "package://<ros1_pkg_name>", which prevents loading of the visual and collision models (no warning/error messages are logged, so it is a bit tough to find the problem).
 Solution is to replace local package specifiers with "$(find <ros2_pkg_name>)" substitution.